addthis/fluxthis.io/docs/quick-start.md

 ### The `private` Methods
 Private methods are called internally by the store to respond to updates from the dispatcher.
 These methods should update your store's internal state.
-Referring to our design that we laid out earlier, you can see we will need to deal with three possible actions: Add, remove, and toggle.
+Referring to our design that we laid out earlier, you can see we will need to deal with three possible actions: add, remove, and toggle.

 ```js